devmonkey22/oso-casemgmt-django/README.md

 ## Secondary Models

 1. `Document`
 	- Document does not have permissions required of its own.
-It derives it's permissions from its related Client and CaseType.
+It derives it's permissions from its related `Client` and `CaseType`.
 For example, the user must have the `casemgmt.view_document` permission through their caseload role of a caseload in which the client and document's `CaseType` are linked (Caseload Scope) or globally (not common in a case management system).